 change current proposed

-Course Number(s) 399
+Course Number(s) PHIL 251

-Formal Title Topics in Philosophy
+Formal Title Ethical Issues in Science and Engineering

 Transcript Title (≤30c)

 Recommended Course Preparation

-х□ Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-You must have taken (1) PHIL course and received a grade of "C" or better before taking this course One course in Philosophy with a grade of C or better
+Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.

 Credits 3

-Repeatable?
-X□ Yes □ No X□ Yes □ No
+Repeatable? □ Yes □ NoX □ Yes □ No

-x□ Max.
-Total Credits 12
+Max.
+Total Credits Max.
+Total Credits: This should be equal to the number of credits for courses that cannot be repeated for credit.
+For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
+E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
+Please note that this does NOT refer to how many times a class may be retaken for a higher grade.

-Grading Method(s) X□ Reg (A-F) X□ Audit X□ Pass- Fail ☐ Reg (A-F) ☐ Audit ☐ Pass-Fail
+Grading Method(s) X Reg (A-F) X Audit X Pass- Fail 🗌 Reg (A-F) 🗌 Audit 🗌 Pass-Fail